-Scott Bailey's collection of poem Thus Spake Gigolo is forthcoming next year, published by NYQ Books.
+Scott Bailey's collection of poems, Thus Spake Gigolo, is forthcoming this fall, published by NYQ Books.

-Originally from Mississippi and the son of a Pentecostal Preacher, Scott Bailey was born in Jackson, and grew up in Cohay outside of Raleigh, home of the National Tobacco Spitting Contest.
+Originally from Mississippi and the son of a Pentecostal Preacher, Scott Bailey was born in Jackson, Mississippi, and grew up in Smith County, home of the National Tobacco Spitting Contest.

 Raised as a “hellfire Pentecostal,” at CrossRoads Holiness Church, he comes from a family of preachers and carpenters.